Nonzero $\mathfrak{n}$-cohomology of Totally Degenerate Limit of Discrete Series representations: Abstract

 \section{Abstract}

-We show that a totally degenerate limit of discrete series representation admits a choice of n cohomology group that is nonvanishing at a canonically defined degree.
-We then show that the combinatorial complexes used by Soergel to compute these cohomology groups satisfies Serre duality.
-We conclude that this produces two n cohomology groups, each for a totally degenerate limit of discrete series of U(n+1) and U(n), which are nonvanishing at the same degree.
-This suggests Gan Gross Prasad type branching laws for the TDLDS of unitary groups of any rank.
+We show that a totally degenerate limit of discrete series representation admits a choice of $\nn$ cohomology group that is nonvanishing at a canonically defined degree.
+We then show that these groups satisfy Serre duality.
+This produces two $\nn$ cohomology groups, each for a totally degenerate limit of discrete series of U(n+1) and U(n), which are nonvanishing at the same degree.
+This suggests Gan-Gross-Prasad type branching laws for the TDLDS of unitary groups of any rank.
+We conclude by constructing a intertwining map of TDLDS for $SU(2,1)$ and $SU(1,1)$.
+This map will vanish on the minimal $K$ type but induce a non-vanishing map of cohomology.